Extracting Event Temporal Relations via Hyperbolic Geometry: Conclusion

 \section{Conclusion}

-In this paper, we proposed to model event temporal relations overcoming the limitations of Euclidean spaces, and designing two TempRel extraction methods using hyperbolic geometry.
-The first approach highlighted the convenience of learning event embedding in the Poincaré ball, achieving performance on-par with recent methodologies by using just a simple rule-based classifier.
+In this paper, we proposed to model event temporal relations overcoming the limitations of Euclidean representations, and designing two TempRel extraction methods using hyperbolic geometry.
+The first approach highlighted the convenience of learning event embedding in the Poincaré ball, achieving performance on par with recent methodologies using a simple rule-based classifier.
 Then, we designed a hyperbolic neural network, incorporating temporal commonsense, outperforming state-of-the-art models on the standard datasets.
 Finally, a qualitative analysis pointed out the inherent advantage of employing hyperbolic spaces to encode asymmetric relations.
-In the future, we plan to extend our frameworks to a wider spectrum of event relations, including causal and sub-event relations.
+In the future, we plan to extend our approaches to a wider spectrum of event relations, including causal and sub-event relations.